 - None – some crops don’t need any packaging!
 For example courgettes, sweetcorn and cucumbers.

 - Plastic bags (e.g. for salad) – these are made from LDPE plastic and currently not easily recyclable.
-We are looking for alternatives – like the compostable bags
+We are bringing in plant-based plastic, 100% home compostable bags

 Social Life Cycle Analysis (S-LCA) is a relatively new concept that is an extension of a traditional Environmental Life Cycle Analysis to cover the social sustainability and ethics of products and services.
 The CIRC4Life project is using the S-LCA approach to measure, understand and communicate the social impact of products being tested in the project, and describe how it could be adopted by other businesses.